rednafi/fastapi-nano/README.md

 You can put your own API logics in the shape of `api_a` and `api_b` directories.
 Rename these folders or add additional directories according to your need.
 Then expose the APIs in the `routes/views.py` file.
 You may choose to create multiple `views` files to organize your endpoints.
 Also, this template uses basic password based authentication and it's easy to change that according to your need.
 FastAPI docs has a comprehensive list of [authentication options](https://fastapi.tiangolo.com/tutorial/security/) and instructions on how to use them.

+* todo:
+    * add instructions on changing host and port while deployment (see the `./Dockerfile`)
+    * add gunicorn config modification instructions

 ## Stack

 * [FastAPI](https://fastapi.tiangolo.com/)